 Surfer: Matt Smith.
 Edit: Chric Mcclean

-With narration from Burgs- a spiritual teacher, this clip features a lesson in mindfulness and appreciation for the world around, set to some excellent visuals featuring Matt Smith surfing around the British Isles, and further afield.
+With narration from Burgs- a spiritual teacher, this clip features a lesson in mindfulness and appreciation for the world around, set to some excellent visuals featuring Matt Smith surfing around the British Isles and beyond.
 Whilst it follows what has become a fairly conventional format for LSFF submissions, the super tight editing and production from Chris Mcclean ensures that this one stands out from the crowd.